seung/nph/README.txt

 ruby railroad_runner.rb test_data.txt

 1.1.1.
 Verification of the solution
-Result of running railroad_runnber.rb with the provided test input (stored in test_data.txt) matches the expected output provided by ThoughtWorks.
+Result of running railroad_runnber.rb with the provided test input (stored in test_data.txt) matches the expected output.

-Output #1: 9
-Output #2: 5
-Output #3: 13
-Output #4: 22
-Output #5: NO SUCH ROUTE
-Output #6: 2
-Output #7: 3
-Output #8: 9
-Output #9: 9
-Output #10: 7

 1.2.
 Instructions to run the tests